Tazovsky/rockium/README.md

 One Docker image containing Rstudio Server, Shiny Server and Selenium Server.

+### Dockerhub

+Image can be found on my dockerhub: https://hub.docker.com/r/tazovsky/rockium/

 ### Why I did not use `docker-compose`?

 The problem I encountered was requirement of deployment app in one and only one container.